Avast VPN is an inexpensive VPN product. The service has a medium level of worldwide coverage, with 55 different server locations.

 - The VPN Server: Tests from near and far VPN servers.

-- Speed Test Tool: We are using Speedtest by Ookla to test ping and download/upload speed via the 8080 port (HTTPS).
+- Speed Test Tool: We are using the Security Gladiators Speed Test Tool to test ping and download/upload speed via the 8080 port (HTTPS).
 We restarted the tool and cleared browser cookies between each test.

 We tested connection speeds both with and without a VPN connection.
 We logged all the results and calculated an average speed for each VPN.